 Graduates of Dean's associate programs have many options from which to choose.
-Some Dean graduates will transition into one of Dean's bachelor's degree programs, including the Bachelor of Science in Sport Fitness, Recreation and Coaching (see pages 72-75).
+Some Dean graduates will transition into one of Dean's bachelor's degree programs, including the Bachelor of Science in Coaching and Recreation (see pages 40-43) or the Bachelor of Science in Exercise Science (see pages 64-67).
 Others will transfer to one of many colleges or universities around the country to complete their four-year degree.
 See Section B (pages 17-18) for a list of the institutions with which Dean has transfer agreements.
 Some associate degree graduates choose to directly enter the workplace.

-BIO 175 - Anatomy Essentials, (4 cr)
+BIO 175 - Anatomy Essentials\\,\\\ (4 cr)